Graph Contrastive Learning with Cross-view Reconstruction: Proposed Model

-\end{theorem} The detailed proof is in Section C of Appendix.
-Our implementation of crafting perturbation is spurred by recent work \cite{GASSL} that add perturbation $\delta$ on the output of first hidden layer $\mathbf{h}^{(1)}$ because it is empirically proved to generate more challenging view than adding perturbation on the initial node feature.
-With the lower bound stated in Theorem \ref{theorem: adversarial}, we can utilize the min-max training strategy to further improve representation robustness, where the inner maximization is solved by projected gradient descent (PGD) \cite{PGD}.
-Then the adversarial objective is defined as:
+where the adversarial sample $G+\delta$ together with the two augmentation views, i.e., $t_{1}(G)$ and $t_{2}(G)$ are employed as the positive pair.
+Our crafted perturbation is spurred by recent work \citep{GASSL} that add perturbation $\delta$ on the output of first hidden layer $\mathbf{h}^{(1)}$, since it is empirically proved to generate more challenging views than adding perturbation on the initial node feature.
+Therefore, the adversarial contrastive objective is defined as: